MicheleCotrufo/pdf2doi/README.md

 ```
 $ pdf2doi  -uninstall--right--click
 ```
-If it is not possible to run this command from a terminal with administrator rights, it is also possible to use the batch files
-[here](/right_click_menu_installation) (see readme.MD file in the same folder for instructions), although it is still required to have admnistrator rights.
+If it is not possible to run this command from a terminal with administrator rights, the batch files [here](/right_click_menu_installation) can be alternatively used (see readme.MD file in the same folder for instructions), although it is still required to have admnistrator rights.

 NOTE: when multiple pdf files are selected, and the right-click context menu commands are used, ```pdf2doi``` will be called separately for each file, and thus